 I’m not in full support of every claim made by the author in the article, but the majority of the content makes a dent in the “progressive” bulldozers steamrolling everything they’re told to hate, or anyone that they’ve (ironically) judged as “judgemental, phobic or a hater.”

 In one swift statement, the article presents the monstrous maelstroms of confusion S.J.W’s tend to create.

 Another stand out example:

 Don’t get me wrong.
-Poverty is to be challenged and real injustices responsibly opposed, but how does boycotting businesses, just because they don’t agree with a party-line about same-sex marriage or support hashtag movements, serve the poor or help end poverty?
+Poverty is to be challenged and real injustices responsibly corrected, but how does boycotting businesses, just because they don’t agree with a party-line about same-sex marriage or support hashtag movements, serve the poor or help end poverty?
 In some cases the targets were mum and dad, small to medium businesses, who did nothing other than support traditional marriage, as being something shared holistically between a man and a woman.
-The impact of which hits charitable people actively trying to pull themselves and others out of poverty.
+The impact of which hits charitable tax-payers actively trying to pull themselves and others out of poverty.